 - Credit to Debt Ratio — How much do you owe versus your available credit?

-When you pull your credit report, you'll see that you actually have three reports.
+In reviewing your credit history, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+You have a credit score with all of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone with a better FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid over time could be more than double that of an individual with a superior credit score.

-We're used to working with all levels of FICO scores.
-Call us at (336) 226-9374 and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the first step in owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
+How do you obtain a higher score?
 Building your FICO score takes time.
-It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be rare to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Keep up with payments.
-Your credit score plummets with every account that goes to collections.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+- Stay on top of payments.
+Your FICO score plummets with each account that goes to collections.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the bulk of your debt sitting on one card.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance one card.

-- Store cards and service station cards.
-For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to improve credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always beware of maintaining a large balance for too long because these types of cards more than likely have a surprising interest rate.
+- Department store cards and service station cards.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to improve credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You must always avoid carrying a large balance for more than a couple of months because these types of cards normally have a higher interest rate.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of David Massey Real Estate, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of David Massey Real Estate, the loan application process is sure to go more smoothly so you, too, can become a homeowner.